An explicit Waldspurger formula for Hilbert modular forms: Introduction

 For $D\in F^+$ denote by $L_D(s,g) = L(s,g) L(s,g\otimes \chi_D)$ the Rankin-Selberg convolution \textit{L}-function of $g$ by the quadratic character $\chi_D$ associated to the extension $F(\sqrt{-D})/F$, normalized with center of symmetry at $s=1/2$.
 The main result of this article is stated in Theorem~\ref{thm:main_thm}; in the simpler form given by Corollary~\ref{coro:main} it claims that there exists a Hilbert cuspidal form $f$ of weight $\mathbf{3/2+k}$ whose Fourier coefficients $\lambda(D,\id a;f)$ satisfy

-under certain assumptions on $D$ and $\id a$.
-Here $c_D$ is an explicit positive rational number depending only on $D$.
+for every $D$ such that $\chi_D(\id p)=\varepsilon_g(\id p)$ whenever $v\p(\id N)$ is odd and such that the conductor of $\chi_D$ is prime to $2\id N$.
+Here $c_D$ and $\id a$ are, respectively, an explicit positive rational number and a fractional ideal of $F$, both depending only on $D$.
 If $L(1/2,g) \neq 0$ then $f \neq 0$ and it maps to $g$ under the Shimura correspondence.
 Actually, in this case we construct a linearly independent family of preimages for the Shimura correspondence, as shown in Corollary \ref{coro:family}.

+A different generalization of Gross's formula in \cite{mrvt,mao} gets rid of the restriction on $D$ for classical modular forms of prime level.
+In future work we will combine this idea with our methods to obtain a formula without restrictions on $D$.

 This article is organized as follows.
 In Section~\ref{sect:quat_forms} we state some basic facts about the space of quaternionic modular forms.
 In Section~\ref{sect:half_int} we show how to obtain half-integral weight Hilbert modular forms out of quaternionic modular forms, and give a formula for their Fourier coefficients in terms of special points and the height pairing on the space of quaternionic modular forms.
 In Section~\ref{sect:height_geom} we relate central values of twisted $L$-functions to the height pairing, using results of \cite{zhang-gl2} and \cite{Xue-Rankin} about central values of Rankin $L$-functions.
 In Section~\ref{sect:orders} we state an auxiliary result, needed for the proof of the main result of this article, which we give in Section~\ref{sect:main}.